Medicaid Asset Protection Trust in Phoenix, Arizona

 Medicaid Asset Protection Trust

-That’s where a Medicaid Asset Protection Trust (MAPT) can be helpful.
-It’s an irrevocable trust, which means it can never be revoked or cancelled, but when it comes to being Medicaid-ready, there are advantages.
+That’s where the Medicaid Asset Protection Trust (MAPT) can be helpful.
+It’s an irrevocable trust, which means it can never be revoked or cancelled, and when it comes to being Medicaid-ready, there are advantages.
 Unlike a revocable trust, where the grantor maintains ownership of the assets while living, with an irrevocable trust, assets are no longer owned by the grantor.
 That means assets placed into a Medicaid Asset Protection Trust will not count as part of your income, since the trust is now the owner, rather than you.
 You still maintain control over the assets in the trust, but the trust is the owner of your assets.

 A MAPT also requires an independent trustee other than you or your spouse to be named.
 For example, naming a trusted adult child or a trusted close friend as your MAPT trustee is common.
 This trustee becomes the manager of the trust, so they should be entirely capable, loyal, and faithful.
 However, if you ever decide you want to change your trustee, as the grantor of an irrevocable MAPT, you have the right to do so.